lilianofik/LiliansToDo/README.md

 ## Notes

-This was my first time using Android Studio and building an app in general.
-As is common with first time trials, I found it to be too much knowledge at once.
-I will need time to learn more and practice.
+I will need time to learn more and practice to properly farmiliarize myself with the necessary elements.

 ## License